Las Vegas is intended to be seen.

 Ghostbar at Palms: Following a nearly 2-year hiatus, Palms has re-opened under new management.
 Ghostbar, the popular rooftop bar is also back with a vengeance, offering views of the Las Vegas Strip from the resort’s 55th floor that are sure to impress.

-One caveat to our love of Beer Park’s location and view is that they also charge a despised Concession and Franchise Fee (CNF) which adds 4.7% to your bill… for nothing.
+One caveat to our love of Beer Park’s location and the view is that they charge a “Concession and Franchise Fee” (CNF) which adds 4.7% to your bill… for nothing.
 Ask them to take the 4.7% charge off, they will likely remove it.